 Ginger Essential Oil

-Ginger Essential Oil (Zingiber officinale) from India is Therapeutic Quality Essential Oil steam distilled from the root.
+Ginger Essential Oil (Zingiber officinale) from China is Therapeutic Quality Essential Oil steam distilled from the root.

 The spice known as ginger comes from a tropical perennial herb growing 2 – 4 ft high with reed-like stems, sword-like leaves and yellow flowers with purple markings.
 The stem grows directly from a thick tuberous rhizome, from which both the spice and essential oil are derived.
 Ginger is native to Southeast Asia yet grows in tropical climates through-out the world.